Factoring contract

 Participants in factoring shall be:

-• The assignor, who sells to the factor its receivable against the debtor that arose from a contract of sale of goods or provision of services, shall be a bank, a company or an entrepreneur based in the Republic of Serbia, and also those persons with headquarters abroad, registered in accordance with the local regulations
+• The assignor, who sells to the factor its receivable against the debtor that arose from a contract of sale of goods or provision of services, shall be a bank, a company, an entrepreneur, cooperative, registered agricultural holding, business association, institution and other legal entities that perform their activities for the purpose of gaining profit, with headquarters in the Republic of Serbia, that is, those entities with headquarters abroad, registered in accordance with domicile regulations;

 • The factor, who buys receivables from the assignor, shall be:

-a company organized as a corporation or limited liability company, headquartered in the Republic of Serbia, which has the approval of the ministry responsible for finance affairs to perform factoring
+– a company organized as a corporation or limited liability company, headquartered in the Republic of Serbia, which has the approval of the Securities Commision to perform factoring;

 • The debtor shall be a bank, a company or an entrepreneur based in the Republic of Serbia, or such persons domiciled abroad, registered in accordance with the local regulation.